axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ### invalid

-Boolean `invalid`, when set to true, forces showing the error message set with `invaliddatetext` even when user input is valid.
+Boolean `invalid`, when set to true, forces showing the error message set with `invaliddatetext` even when user input is valid &mdash; _except_ when `invaliddatetext` is itself empty (technically, falsy).

 The intended use case is to easily convey external validation failure, e.g. when an application decides the entered date is outside a permissible date range.